-Energize Your Home and Life with Feng Shui
+Energize Your Home with Feng Shui

+A few years ago I decided to try some feng shui ideas to decorate my home, even though my rational self was skeptical.
 The results were very pleasant, and I came to see that some principles of feng shui have a sound common sense basis.
+Here are simple feng shui tips you can use for your home.Β

 What is Feng Shui?